CgAbhi/SpringDataApplication/README.md

 # SpringDataApplication

-SpringDataApplication is created to store Student info
+SpringDataApplication is created to store Student info .
+We used Swagger and Exception Handler.